Vietnam.vn - Nền tảng quảng bá Việt Nam

 Russian Foreign Minister Sergey Lavrov visits the Russian-Tajik Slavonic University in Dushanbe, Tajikistan on June 6.
 Photo: AFP

-Some Western leaders are starting to “wake up” to the nature of the conflict, but Ukraine continues to demand arms transfers, Russian Foreign Minister Dmitry Kuleba said on August 19, saying no matter how much weapons the West sends, it will not be enough if Kiev cannot win.
+Some Western leaders are starting to “wake up” about the nature of the conflict, but Ukraine continues to demand arms transfers, Russian Foreign Minister Dmitry Kuleba said on August 19, saying no matter how much weapons the West sends, it will not be enough if Kiev cannot win.

 Huyen Le (According to RT, AFP )